 Seek to know from the outset what an agency’s process is and how they implement it.
 Who will participate in the project, and what will their specific role be?
 How will the process ultimately impact you?

 4. Will the Website Be Fully Custom?

 Lots of business websites today masquerade as custom while.
 But, in reality, they’re customized themes.
 Simply put, these websites feature pre-built themes that the web designer customized for a specific client.

 You may settle for such a theme if you’re working on a budget.
-However, if what you’re looking for is a fully custom website, you need to know from the outset whether your potential web designer will get it done.
+However, if you’re looking for a fully custom website, you need to know from the outset whether your potential web designer will get it done.

 5. Can You Guarantee a Consistent and Usable Experience Across All Devices?

 Google recommends responsive web design.
-That means that the website should be mobile-friendly and provide a superior user experience on other devices.
+That means the website should be mobile-friendly and provide a superior user experience on other devices.
 Unfortunately, Eighty-eight percent of users never return to a website once they’ve had just one bad experience.

 Take the time to understand how the agency approaches responsive design throughout the process.

 6. How Long Will This Project Take?